kylzhirov/database-labs/README.md

 # Final Project Topic

-Integrated database in a web-server
+Integrated database in a web-server.
+The project files are available at the same repository as database labs in the directory final-project